Maximizing customer experience in the omnichannel era

 Positive sentiment towards your brand can significantly boost its performance and bottom line.
 However, should expressed sentiment veer off course and land in negative space, your brand could suffer needlessly and lose revenue abruptly.

-Understanding sentiment among your customers and analyzing it properly through interaction analytics and other tools can prove to be integral to establishing a sustainable growth trajectory for your organization.
+Understanding sentiment among your customers and analyzing it properly through interaction analytics software and other tools can prove to be integral to establishing a sustainable growth trajectory for your organization.
 Read on to learn more about sentiment analysis and the tools you can use to simplify it.

 Sentiment manifests among consumers as the perceived mood or emotion their thoughts express regarding your brand.